Are you a qualified solicitor or barrister in England or Wales? Do you want to support access to justice for those that need it most?

 This page provides further information on what volunteering for The Jeanie Project as a pro bono legal adviser entails.
 If you can’t find an answer to your question, please contact us.
 If you’re not ready to volunteer yet but would like to be kept up to date with the progress of The Jeanie Project, you can register your interest here.

 What is The Jeanie Project?

 The Jeanie Project is a charity which uses technology to support access to free legal advice.
 It does this by providing community groups with free access to a software platform called KIM which collects information from clients with legal problems in a structured way and sends it to a legal adviser.
 The adviser works remotely analysing the client’s problem and contacts them directly with the advice.
-The services offers one off advice, it does provide case work or representation.
+The pro bono service offers one off advice, it does not provide case work or representation.
 Longer term, we will also be working directly with legal aid providers.

 How does the KIM platform work?

 A trained operator at a participating community group will use KIM to take the client through a series of questions, collecting information about their legal issue(s) in a structured format.
 Once the case is logged, it will either be signposted locally or a notification will go out to our pool of pro bono legal advisers who specialise in that particular area of law.
 Advisers, who will also have access to KIM, can accept the case through the platform.
 They have a specific timeframe in which to do so.
 The adviser contacts the client directly to provide the advice.
 There is no need for the adviser to travel to a physical location to provide advice face-to-face.

 The Jeanie Project was founded by Lucy Scott-Moncrieff CBE, a practising solicitor and former President of the Law Society of England and Wales, with support from Richard Miller, Head of Justice at the Law Society of England and Wales and Martin Barnes, Chief Executive of the charity LawWorks, both of whom act as trustees for the charity.
 For more information see the About us page.